-The TRIUMF-ISAC Gamma-Ray Escape Suppressed Spectrometer (TIGRESS) is a state-of-the art new gamma-ray spectrometer designed for a broad program of nuclear physics research with the accelerated radioactive ion beams now being provided by the ISAC-II superconducting linear accelerator at TRIUMF.
+The TRIUMF-ISAC Gamma-Ray Escape Suppressed Spectrometer (TIGRESS) is a state-of-the art gamma-ray spectrometer designed for a broad program of nuclear physics research with the accelerated radioactive ion beams provided by the ISAC-II superconducting linear accelerator at TRIUMF.
 The radioactive ion beams delivered by ISAC-II are accelerated to energies (continuously variable between 1.5 and 6.5 MeV/nucleon for heavy nuclei and up to 15 MeV/nucleon for light nuclei) sufficient for them to undergo Coulomb excitation, nucleon transfer, and/or nuclear fusion reactions in thin foils supported in a reaction chamber at the centre of the TIGRESS spectrometer.
 The high frequency photons, or gamma rays, emitted by the excited atomic nuclei produced in these reactions are measured by TIGRESS to study the structure of the nucleus and the forces that hold it together.
 TIGRESS design, development, and installation was supported by an $8.06M Research Tools and Instruments grant awarded by NSERC in 2003 to a collaboration of researchers from across Canada (the University of Guelph, Université Laval, McMaster University, Université de Montréal, Simon Fraser University, University of Toronto, and TRIUMF), with leadership by the University of Guelph.
 The TIGRESS spectrometer (Figure 1) is now fully operational and being used in a wide range of experiments at ISAC-II.

 |Figure 2 : Schematic of the 4 high-purity germanium (HPGe) crystals of a TIGRESS "clover" detector, showing the 8-fold segmentation of the outer electrical contacts of each crystal.||Figure 3 : A single TIGRESS 32-fold segmented HPGe clover-type detector in the testing laboratory.|